-Email your completed application to search for abandoned vehicle details and supporting documents to firstname.lastname@example.org.
+Email your application and supporting documents to firstname.lastname@example.org.

 You can pay the fee using Visa or MasterCard by calling 1300 654 628.

-You can submit your application in person at an MVR office.
+Submit your application and supporting documents in person at an MVR office.

 You can pay the fee using Visa or MasterCard, EFTPOS, cash, cheque or BasicsCard.